braa16/braa16/README.md

 💡 &nbsp;I like to explore new technologies.\
 🎓 &nbsp;I'm currently studying new certifications (Microsoft, Linux, Git).\
 🌱 &nbsp;I'm on track for learning more devOps.\
-✉️ &nbsp;You can shoot me an email at brian.munoz.messina@gmail.com.\
+✉️ &nbsp;You can shoot me an email.\
 📄 &nbsp;Please have a look at my [CV](https://drive.google.com/file/d/1Mvv-RgOJRgLxvsFNAHaEXpfO9MFYlgDP/view?usp=sharing) for more details about me.